jkulak/git-ninja/README.md

 To add/modify configuration settings, you can either edit the files directly, or use git `config` command.

-Use `$ git config --global user.email "myname@example.com"` to add/change e-mail address you want to use with your commits.
+Use `git config --global user.email "myname@example.com"` to add/change e-mail address you want to use with your commits.

 Switches `--local` (default), `--global`, `--system` will apply changes to appropriate scope/config file.